-This can be even more difficult when it is not just combining family traditions, but combining different Christmas cultures.
+This can be even more difficult when it is not just a question of combining family traditions, but of how to combine Christmas cultures.

 I do not profess any expertise at combining holiday traditions, especially when those traditions involve significant differences or even religious differences.
 I can tell you what has worked for us.

 As you can see, our cultural differences are minor.
 We can solve most simply by alternating where we celebrate Christmas.
 In fact, this was

 Why is a clear common approach necessary this year?